Skip to content

 What happens at the meeting?

-Questions are taken at the beginning of the meeting, in the order that they are received.
+Questions are taken at the beginning of the meeting, in the order they are received.
 The time allowed for putting and answering all questions is a maximum of 30 minutes.

 After a response is given, the you may ask one brief supplementary question.
 The supplementary question must arise directly out of the original question or reply.